 EPA data on the biological quality of watercourses, based on monitoring up to 2017, indicates that 19% of monitored river sites in Co.
 Meath achieved Good Status or better, while 81% of monitored river sites in Co.
-Meath are at less than Good Status, i.e. currently failing WFD objectives.
+Meath achieved Status, i.e. currently failing WFD objectives.